-I am Irene Shivaei*, a senior graduate student and an NSF Graduate Research Fellow in the Department of Physics and Astronomy at UC Riverside.
-I work with Dr. Naveen Reddy and the MOSDEF collaboration.
+During my graduate years I was an NSF Graduate Research Fellow.
+I worked with Dr. Naveen Reddy and the MOSDEF collaboration.
 My research focuses on galaxy formation and evolution – more specifically, I study stellar and dust properties of galaxies at z~1-3.
 During my graduate studies, I had the fantastic opportunity to observe with the largest optical telescopes in the world, the Keck telescopes in Hawaii (more than 15 observing nights).
 I have also used the data from various space telescopes, including Hubble, Spitzer, and Herschel.

 Office: Pierce Hall, Room 2120